speakeasy-api/sdk-generation-action/README.md

 **(Workflow Only)** Whether to publish the Ruby SDK to Rubygems.
 Default `"false"` **Note**: Needs to be set in the generate and publish workflows if using `pr` mode.

+### `working_directory`
+The working directory to use when running Speakeasy CLI commands in the action.
+If not specified, the root of the repo will be used.

 ## Outputs

 ### `python_regenerated`